Our Commitment to You

 Information You Post on Our Website

 MeYou Health collects personal health information that you choose to give us through our website.
 This point is worth repeating.
 It is always your choice.
 You choose what information to give us.
-This includes information you give us by answering questionnaires, responding to surveys, and posting health information on your public profile through the Daily Challenge and other services.
+This includes information you give us by answering questionnaires, responding to surveys, and posting health information on your public profile through Daily Challenge and other services.

 Public Forums: MeYou Health also offers public forums.
 We collect information posted on our public forums.
 This may include health management goals, articles, recipes, health information about yourself, and other personal information you choose to share with others on these public forums.